 [Psychoanalysis & Religion, pages 1-2.]

-Contrary to the approach practiced by the West, the past glory of Muslims in Science was not the result of separation of science and religion.
+Contrary to the approach practiced by the West, the past glory of Muslims in Science was not the result of the separation of science and religion.
 Those revolutionary Muslim scientists were truly devoted to religion while carrying out their scientific studies.
 There were no contradictions between their scientific thinking and their religious thinking.
 In fact, the driving force behind their scientific discoveries was the Quranic command to observe the signs of God spread throughout the Universe (3:189-191, 16:48, 21-30-32, 23:18, 26:7-8, etc.).

-The achievements of those Muslim scientists were truly astounding—maybe more than the Western scientific achievements—because they were pioneers in creating and advancing so many branches of new knowledge (without the modern facilities enjoyed by later scientists).
+The achievements of those Muslim scientists were truly astounding—may be more than the Western scientific achievements—because they were pioneers in creating and advancing so many branches of new knowledge (without the modern facilities enjoyed by later scientists).
 It may even be fair to say that there would not have been a Western renaissance in such a short time without Muslim achievements in science.
 Western historians of science (e.g., Robert Briffault, George Sarton, John W. Draper) generally recognize the fact that the West actually built its scientific superstructure on the giant shoulders of great Muslim scientists of the past.

 So, there we have it: two distinct approaches to science.
 One may be called the isolationistic approach, the other holistic or integrated approach.
 These two approaches create their own distinctive social, cultural, and moral environments.
 This is where the second aspect of the rise and fall of nations comes into play.
-The inner soul of the Western society is suffering from its isolationist approach even though it has acquired unprecedented power over the forces of nature through science.
+The inner soul of Western society is suffering from its isolationist approach even though it has acquired unprecedented power over the forces of nature through science.
 Poet Iqbal (1877-1938) has beautifully captured this dilemma of the West thus:

 He, who seeks the path of stars in the outer world;